ARCLabUNO/arclabwebsite/content/authors/allenflores/_index.md

 ---

 Baylee Allen-Flores is an alumna of School of Criminology and Criminal Justice PhD program.
 Her research interests include risk-needs assessments, implementation science, prison misconduct, and prison policy.
 She is an Assistant Professor in the Criminology Department at DePaul University.

+Baylee's dissertation, *What about those we left behind?
+The unintended consequences of decarceration for those still incarcerated*, can be read [here](https://www.proquest.com/openview/7006d94b57f5e2d6e9f845c1a8952fb0/1?pq-origsite=gscholar&cbl=18750&diss=y).